SignUpGenius.com Home

 • Talk about the child’s work.
 Discuss the child’s performance in each subject and go over any assessments.

 • Listen to parents.
 It will help you understand what they want for their child.
-As many parent-teacher organizations suggest, the most effective parent-teacher communication grows out of an truthful and thoughtful collaboration between both parties.
+As many parent-teacher organizations suggest, the most effective parent-teacher communication grows out of a truthful and thoughtful collaboration between both parties.

 Close the Conference

-• Close the conference by setting goals for the child’s future work.
+• Close the conference by setting goals for the child's future work.
+You may even find it helpful to provide a conference summary form.

 • Suggest strategies for meeting those goals.